The Place the Lord Will Choose

 The Lord claims Israel's worship in the land by destroying rival worship and gathering His people to the place He chooses for His name.

-1 These are the statutes and the ordinances which you shall observe to do in the land which Yahweh, the God of your fathers, has given you to possess all the days that you live on the earth.
+1 These are the statutes and ordinances you must be careful to follow all the days you live in the land that the LORD, the God of your fathers, has given you to possess.

-2 You shall surely destroy all the places in which the nations that you shall dispossess served their gods: on the high mountains, and on the hills, and under every green tree.
+2 Destroy completely all the places where the nations you are dispossessing have served their gods—atop the high mountains, on the hills, and under every green tree.

 The LORD claims Israel's worship in the land by destroying rival worship and gathering His people to the place He chooses for His name.